Ranger

 Mark a single enemy as your quarry.
 Every weapon attack you land against the marked target deals +1d6 bonus damage until the mark expires or the target dies.
 The mark is concentration-based: casting on a new target removes any prior mark.
 Combines with Extra Attack for punishing ranged burst against priority threats.

-Extra Attack (Level 5)
+Extra Attack (Passive) (Level 5)

 Favored Enemy (Creation Choice)